schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 Full tracing of [FreeRTOS](https://www.freertos.org/index.html) tasks and resources is also supported out-of-the-box.

 Tonbandgerät is based on a simple custom binary trace format, designed to be fairly fast to encode and keep traces as small as possible.
-Recorded traces can be viewed in Google's in-browser [*perfetto* trace viewer](https://perfetto.dev) after conversion with the rust-based `tband` CLI tool or in-browser [converter](https://schilk.co/Tonbandgeraet/).
+Recorded traces can be viewed in Google's in-browser [*perfetto* trace viewer](https://perfetto.dev) after conversion with the Rust-based `tband` CLI tool or in-browser [converter](https://schilk.co/Tonbandgeraet/).
-The latter runs a WASM-version of the rust conversion tool directly in the browser.
+The latter runs a WASM version of the Rust conversion tool directly in the browser.

+## Purpose

+Tonbandgeraet was designed primarily for a teaching context, in particular for the [Embedded Systems course](@/projects/ES/index.md) I had the pleasure of running at ETH Zurich.

+Most of the trade-offs and design choices that might seem odd at first stem from the somewhat weird context I was planning to use it in.

+For instance, while using a purely web-based UI and offering an in-browser trace converter relinquishes the opportunity to do live recording, it prevents us from having to help the hundreds of students that participate in the course every year with getting some closed-source software that we have no control over running on their machine.

 ## Using Tonbandgerät